Skip to Content

 What is pension tax relief?

-The government gives you tax relief on your pension.
-This means they give your money every time you pay into your pension.
-The amount of tax relief you get depends on the rate of income tax you pay.
+When you pay into your pension, the government gives you a top-up.
+This is called 'tax relief'.
+It's a bit like getting a bonus on your savings!
 If you’re a Scottish taxpayer, tax rates and bands differ, and so the tax relief you get will be different too.

 Was this article helpful?